KOBALT Quiet Tech 26 Gallon Air Compressor FAILS AGAIN! Watch this long term review before buying!

 The original piston cups have an ID of 54.4mm and thickness of about 0.85mm (they must have started out at 1mm thickness and then compressed/worn to the 0.85mm I measured.)

 The replacement piston cups I found are sold for a 1500W compressor, and the dimensions are 72mm (2.83 Inch) OD, 56mm (2.2 Inch) ID, 1mm (0.04 inch) thickness.
-The ID is not a tight fit onto the piston head, but if installed carefully and centered, works fine.
+The ID is not a tight fit onto the piston head, but if installed carefully and centered, works perfect.

-The piston cups can be installed without removing the piston and piston rod.
+The new piston cups can be installed without removing the piston and piston rod.
 Before installing the cylinder, bend the edges of the piston cup upwards and as close to the piston as possible.
 Slide the cylinder on at an angle (Watch the video), and rotate into position to prevent damage to the piston cup.

 The original cylinder ID measures 69.8mm.
 Cylinder height = 40.5mm.
 The cylinder doesn't appear worn, so it should be OK to continue using it.
 I can only find taller cylinders with that diameter.
 Worst case I will need to buy the taller one, and use the lathe to shorten it.